Surfskills/my-linkedin-resources-courses-taken/Networking-Basics/README.md

 - inside a local address refers to the IP address of a device inside our network while inside globally address refers to the to device on the outside of our network.

-- Dynamic NAT is dynamically translating multiple inside local addresses into multiple inside global addresses.
+- Dynamic NAT is dynamically translating multiple inside local addresses into multiple inside global addresses

     NTP (Network Time Provider)